Troj80/android_device_xiaomi_umi_TWRP/README.md

 Kernel and all blobs are extracted from [miui_CMI_21.9.17_1c6ed0daa1_11.0.zip](https://hugeota.d.miui.com/21.9.17/miui_CMI_21.9.17_1c6ed0daa1_11.0.zip) firmware.

 # How to build
 Download TWRP's source and umi's repos.
-Your local manifest should be something like:
+Your local manifest(.repo/manifest.xml) should be something like:

 ```bash
 <?xml version="1.0" encoding="UTF-8"?>